Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 # Platform Engineer Hands-on Lab

+## Share Environment details and confirm pre-requisites
+The workshop owner should share with the attendees:
+- Designated Tanzu Platform for k8s URL, Org and Project
+- vSphere environment url, credentials and Supervisor name used to register in Tanzu Platform

+All workshop participants to verify they are all set with steps in [Workshop Attendee pre-requisites](../lab-platform-engineer/00-prerequisites.md#workshop-attendee-pre-requisites)

 ## Register TKGS Supervisor in designated Tanzu Platform for k8s project
 Official pubic documentation pending